ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/assurance_engine.md

 1. **Loading Graph cache**

    Disabling this task is especially useful in large networks.
 By disabling this, topology calculations at the end of discovery are skipped.
-The Network Viewer (Site Diagrams) and Path Lookup (End to end path, Host to Gateway path) are still able to load diagrams; they will be just slower as the topology is not cached and needs to be calculated on demand.
+The Network Viewer (Site Diagrams) and Path Lookup (End to end path, Host to Gateway path) are still able to load diagrams; they will just be slower as the topology is not cached and needs to be calculated on demand.

 2. **Save historical data**

-   Tables under **Management --> Changes** will not be updated, so you will not be able to compare removed/added devices between snapshots.
+   Tables under **Management --> Changes** will not be updated, so you will not be able to compare added/removed devices between snapshots.

 3. **Compute Intent Verification Rules**